 As COVID-19 cases continue to rise, TAIBU Community Health Centre and Scarborough Health Network have launched their “Taking care of Blackl ives” campaign to provide specific messaging and resources to African Caribbean and Black (ACB) communities across hot spots in Scarborough and throughout the city.

-Scarborough Health Network (SHN)’s Community Advisory Council (CAC) led an open community forum on March 2, where participants discussed the Mental Health and Addictions Program – a key priority identified by the CAC.
+Scarborough Health Network (SHN)’s Community Advisory Council (CAC) led an open community forum on March 2, 2020, to discuss SHN’s Mental Health and Addictions programs – a key priority identified by the CAC.

-Community members, SHN community partners, staff and other key stakeholders joined together to learn about accessing mental health and addiction services in Scarborough.
+Community members, SHN community partners, SHN staff, and other key stakeholders joined together to learn about accessing mental health and addiction services in Scarborough.

 A key initiative in driving forward SHN’s strategic direction to Improve Health Equity, on January 30, 2020, we spent the day partnered with volunteers from across our community finding real-world solutions to emerging questions around health equity and health service utilization in Scarborough.
 We used the “hackathon” format to make it a day of intensive [...]

 By: Dr. Mruna Shah, Director of Global Health, Diversity and Health Equity

 Over the last 50 years, Scarborough demographics have changed dramatically, with low and very low income households largely replacing middle income families.
 During the same period, the number of unemployed individuals, foreign-born residents, and racialized individuals has steadily risen.